IntelLabs/HPAT.jl/README.md

 First, HPAT can divide computation statically since it generates code rather than executing the program operation-by-operation.
 Spark\* uses a dynamic scheduler with high overhead.
 But more importantly, Spark\* generates an enormous array for the *map* operation, then executes the *reduce* operation.
 However, HPAT uses ParallelAccelerator which removes unnecessary arrays.
-Therefore, HPAT doesn't create any arrays and the generated code is just a loop.
+Therefore, HPAT doesn't create any arrays and the generated code is just a simple loop.
 Hence, the computation is performed in registers and there is no extra memory access.

 Run Pi example of HPAT: